tyrwh/tyrwh.github.io/_tutorials/p_r_f1.md

 A False Negative is an instance where the model has missed something that was present in the ground truth annotations.

-A True Negative is an instance where the model has missed
+A True Negative is an instance where the model

-For some tasks, the number of True Negatives may be impossible to calculate or simply not helpful.
-In a detection task, for example,

 ## Precision and Recall

+The pure number of

 **Precision** is a measure of the prevalence of false positives (FP).
 It is the proportion of the objects detected by the model that are present in the ground truth data.